gatlinnewhouse/retris-mb/dev_diary.md

 Next I copied in some code for the display, font, and text rendering from the `breakout` project of the Rust Embedded course.
 I then renamed the `display` module to `pixeldisplay` so that it fit with my current feature naming scheme.

 I chose to begin making the tetrominos and using a maximum height of 2 pixels so that each had time to fall and make the game somewhat fun when using the built-in pixel display.
 This also meant that two full rows would be a clear for the player rather than four rows.
-This means that our L, S, and T shapes end up being corner piece variants or just two pixels on a diagonal.
+This means that our L, S, and T shapes end up being corner tetromino variants or just two pixels on a diagonal.

 Then I began assembling the game logic in the `game.rs` file as the `GameState` struct, mirroring what was done in the `breakout` project of the Rust Embedded course.
 I also added a `GameAbstractionLayer` fields for the display pins and display timer when using the pixel display.

+Next I added functions to move left, right, and rotate the falling tetromino.
+I had to bounds check the tetromino to ensure it didn't go off the screen.
+An interesting wrinkle of this design is that in order to get a tetromino flush with an edge, you may have to rotate the tetromino.
+This is because the microbit needs static arrays for pieces and I cannot variably set a tetromino's size on the microbit.